bwogit/CI_PP5_SURF_HAVEN/README.md

 - Ensures the site is kept professional

 **Feature Test**
-1. As an admin user go to A"dd a product"
+1. As an admin user go to "Add a product"
-2. Fillout the form without providing a picture
+2. Fill out the form without providing a picture
 3. Verify that the noimage is displayed

 - Result : OK